-The flat top grill is probably one of the hardest grills to clean and that’s because it is subjected to extreme heat and the food ingredients that are cooked on it hardens to soil and other grease buildup accumulate over time that becomes difficult to remove.
+The flat-top grill is probably one of the hardest grills to clean and that’s because it is subjected to extreme heat and the food ingredients that are cooked on it and other grease buildups accumulate over time that becomes difficult to remove.

-This is especially true if the flat top grill is a vital tool in a food and drink business like restaurants, bar and grills, fast food chains and others.
+This is especially true if the flat top grill is a vital tool in a food and drink business like restaurants, bars and grills, fast food chains and others.

-But while there are chemically prepared products designed to clean flat top grills that gives a result of super glossy finish, you can just use household ingredients like vinegar to achieve similar results.
+But while there are chemically prepared products designed to clean flat-top grills that give a super glossy finished result, you can just use household ingredients like vinegar to achieve similar results.

 Food Stains, Debris and Grease Buildup